Sjmarf/ember/docs/element_guide.rst

             ember.Panel("red", size=(200, 50))
             ember.Text("Click me!", color="white", font=font)

-When the user clicks the Button, an :code:`ember.BUTTONCLICKED` event is emitted.
+When the user clicks the Button, an :code:`ember.CLICKDOWN` event is emitted.
 You can listen for this event in the Pygame event stack just like you would with any Pygame event.
-The :code:`ember.BUTTONCLICKED` Event object has the :code:`element` attribute, which is a reference to the button that posted the event.
+The :code:`ember.CLICKDOWN` Event object has the :code:`element` attribute, which is a reference to the element that posted the event.

 Example usage:

 .. code-block:: python

     for event in pygame.event.get():
-        if event.type == ember.BUTTONCLICKED:
+        if event.type == ember.CLICKDOWN:
             if event.element is my_button:
                 print(f"Button was clicked!")